bounceme/poppy.vim/README.md

       \ exe 'au!
 Poppy CursorMoved *' . (g:poppy > 0 ? ' call PoppyInit()' : '') <cr>
 ```

 modify coloring by changing `g:poppyhigh`, which is a list of highlight group names.

+If you want [vim-matchparenalways](https://github.com/justinmk/vim-matchparenalways) like behaviour, let `g:poppyhigh` to have just 1 group name.